pschwede/adloquiimem/README.md

 An experimental bot that reposts old tweets of a particular user.

-* Downloads older tweets at each run
+* Downloads older tweets at each run and accumulates them
 * Picks a random post of them and posts it with a `@mention` of the original poster
-* Proceeds so with each post that mentions its nick
+* Replies to each thread that mentions its nick
 * Cron compatible